fossabot/config-service/README.md

-*Note:The functions in the `handlers` package use data stored in the gin context by other middlewares.
+The functions in the `handlers` package use data stored in the gin context by other middlewares.
 For instance `CustomerGUID` is set by the `authenticate` middleware, `RequestLogger` is set by the logger middleware, db collection name set by the db middleware and so on.
-For full list ok context keys see [const.go](/utils/consts/const.go).*
+For full list ok context keys see [const.go](/utils/consts/const.go).

 ## DB package
-*Note: Most endpoints will not need to use the `db` package directly, even when customized implementation is needed.
-Customized handlers will find most of what's needed to implement customized handlers in the `handlers` package.*

 The db package provides:
 1. Common database [CRUD functions](db/utils.go)